 Setting the mode to Off can be advantageous in cases where websites react badly to 100% unique AudioContext readouts.

 A way to further decrease the entropy of your browser profiles, and thus make them better blend in within the normal distribution of users, is to run Multilogin on Mac computers.
 Because Macs are very similar in their build nature, their AudioContext fingerprints are very similar.
 In most cases, same models will have identical hashes.

 The added noise is persistent.
 However, it is added as a filter on top of the existing machine fingerprint.
 So, if the machine has changed, then the readouts also change.

-If non-changing readouts are required on multiple devices, then there are few solutions:
+Solutions if non-changing readouts are required on multiple devices

 - Run Multilogin on identically configured Virtual Machines (VM) or Virtual Private Servers (VPS) with Hardware fingerprints set to Noise mode.
 Since these machines will be set up the same way, the masked audio fingerprints will remain consistent on multiple machines.

 - Run Multilogin on identical PC models with the same hardware, driver and OS setup.
 Since these machines have the same hardware setup, the masked hardware prints will remain consistent on multiple machines.